openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 Function: Attempts to acquire the specified value from the [Semaphore](sync_package_classes.md#class-semaphore) object.

 This method does not block the thread.
-If multiple threads concurrently attempt to acquire, the order of acquisition is not guaranteed.
+If multiple threads concurrently attempt to acquire the value, the order of acquisition is not guaranteed.

 Parameters:

-- amount!: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - The value to acquire from the internal counter, default is 1.
+- amount!: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - The value to acquire from the internal counter.
+Defaults to 1.

 Return Value: